TylersTechLab/NessusEssentialsLab/README.md

 <br />

-This lab provides some hands-on experience for enterprise tools used for vulnerability management, which is critical for any organization.
+This lab provides hands-on experience for enterprise tools used for vulnerability management, which is critical for any organization.

-The 5 main staged of the vulnerability management process includes:
+The 5 main stages of the vulnerability management process includes:

 1) Identifying Vulnerabilities
 2) Evaluating Vulnerabilities